The Walking Dead: Survival Instinct: Plot

 In the midst of a zombie outbreak and shortly after the death of Daryl Dixon's father, Will Dixon, Daryl and his half-uncle Jess Collins escape their mountain shelter in Cabot Ridge to gather supplies in the nearby town of Sedalia.
 During the scavenger hunt for fuel, Daryl meets Jimmy Blake, the last standing police officer of Sedalia who requests that Daryl find radio batteries to call for help and a ride out of town, in exchange for sniper support.
 In a nearby gas station, Daryl meets Warren Bedford, who gives fuel to Daryl under the condition he join the group.
 The quartet then escapes with the newly acquired fuel, this time heading to Pemberton.

 Upon entering Pemberton, Jess continues to get weaker from a bite he suffered in the mountains, and the truck they took is about to die out.
 At the campgrounds, Daryl meets deputy Lee, who gives Daryl a shotgun and asks him to look for a park ranger in order to get car keys to another vehicle.
 When looking for the ranger, Daryl hears a girl calling for help over a radio.
 Daryl also finds that the ranger has turned into a walker already.
 In the aftermath, Jess succumbs to the bite and reanimates.

 Shortly after arriving at a town called Fontana to look for his brother Merle Dixon, Daryl hears gunshots from a building.
 When Daryl enters a diner, two survivors are being surrounded by walkers, which Daryl kills before talking to them.
 A woman called Scout and her partner Noah who was injured by an unknown sniper asks Daryl to check the movie theater for another survivor named Mia in exchange for one of their bags of supplies.
 After finding Mia alive, Daryl returns to the diner for the bag only to realize that Scout and Noah ran off to Memorial Hospital with the bags, yet gives him keys to another car.
-When Daryl arrives at the police station, the unknown shooter was revealed to be Merle, who was trying to protect himself from U.S. soldiers attempting to bring him to prison.
+When Daryl arrives at the police station, the unknown shooter was revealed to be Merle, who was shooting at civilians under the guise of trying to protect himself from U.S. soldiers attempting to bring him back to prison.
 Merle joins the group and demands to go to a bar called Jake's as their next destination.